Nahuatl: Phonology

-Nahuan languages are defined as a subgroup of Uto-Aztecan by having undergone a number of shared changes from the Uto-Aztecan protolanguage (PUA).
+Nahuan languages are defined as a subgroup of Uto-Aztecan by having undergone a number of shared changes from the Proto-Uto-Aztecan language (PUA).
 The table below shows the phonemic inventory of Classical Nahuatl as an example of a typical Nahuan language.
-In some dialects, the /t͡ɬ/ phoneme, which was common in Classical Nahuatl, has changed into either /t/, as in Isthmus Nahuatl, Mexicanero and Pipil, or into /l/, as in Nahuatl of Pómaro, Michoacán.
+In some dialects, the /t͡ɬ/ phoneme, which was common in Classical Nahuatl, has changed into either /t/, as in Isthmus Nahuatl, Mexicanero and Pipil, or into /l/, as in Michoacán Nahuatl.
 Many dialects no longer distinguish between short and long vowels.
 Some have introduced completely new vowel qualities to compensate, as is the case for Tetelcingo Nahuatl.
 Others have developed a pitch accent, such as Nahuatl of Oapan, Guerrero.
 Many modern dialects have also borrowed phonemes from Spanish, such as /β, d, ɡ, ɸ/.